MileHacker Logo

 • Move on to the car rental desk or meet your pre-arranged hotel transfer.

-• Drive to your accommodation and settle in.
+• Drive to where you're staying and settle in.

 Orientation & Initial Purchases